korah91/JumpCloud-Geo-Login-Map/README.md

 - .env: Configuration file for storing environment variables like the JumpCloud API key.

-The tool works as expected, but maybe expect bugs :)
+The tool works as expected, but there may be bugs :)

 ![Demostration](https://github.com/korah91/JumpCloud-Geo-Login-Map/blob/main/demo%20map%20login%20attempts.gif)